The Fighting Hogans

 Uncle Bill was the son of an Irish immigrant, Michael J. Hogan, who came to America from Dungarvan, County Waterford, in 1906.
 Michael, better known as Shamus O'Brien (image below, left), soon became a widely known prize fighter out of Yonkers and a lightweight champion in New York and in Ireland.

-amus was married to Adelaide Searles Hogan .
+Shamus was married to Adelaide Searles Hogan .
 In addition to William Francis Hogan, after whom I was named, the couple had seven other children, two of whom, Adelaide and Gilbert, died as infants in the influenza outbreaks of the early 1900s.

-addition to Uncle Bill, John and Michael (known as “Mitch,”) were Navy men.
+All four of Shamus’ sons served in the military.
+In addition to Uncle Bill, John and Michael (known as “Mitch,”) were Navy men.
 Although family members have little information about their military exploits, it is known that John's service included time in Africa and Mitch served aboard the USS Charles R. Ware.
 Edward Hogan’s service was with the Army Air Corps, where he won his wings.
 According to family sources, Edward had served in London during the war and flew P-51 escort fighters.

-gan Torpey, my mother, had worked as a riveter for Eastern Aircraft Co. in Tarrytown, N.Y., during the war.
+Shamus and Adelaide's daughters, Elena (Helen) Hogan Torpey, my mother, had worked as a riveter for Eastern Aircraft Co. in Tarrytown, N.Y., during the war.
 Mary (Mae) Hogan Dropauer, whose husband, Richard, had been wounded in the invasion of Iwo Jima, also was a working mother.

-d that she was “Rosie the Riveter,” a fictional patriotic character that originated with one of her co-workers at Eastern Aircraft.
+Helen, given an opportunity, proudly asserted that she was “Rosie the Riveter,” a fictional patriotic character that originated with one of her co-workers at Eastern Aircraft.
 Rosie was created in 1942 to promote the value of women in the workforce and she later gained great fame from Norman Rockwell’s image in the May 29, 1943 issue of the Saturday Evening Post.

-Surely, with four sons serving gallantly in World War II, and one making the ultimate sacrifi
+Surely, with four sons serving gallantly in World War II, and one making the ultimate sacrifice, the Hogan family could fairly be called “the real Hogan heroes.”

-ce, the Hogan family could fairly be called “the real Hogan heroes.”
+Surely, with four sons serving gallantly in World War II, and one making the ultimate sacrifice, the Hogan family could fairly be called “the real Hogan heroes.”

 According to Eddie Cantwell, who wrote of my grandfather, Michael J. Hogan aka Shamus O’Brien, on the Waterford County Museum site in Dungarvan, Ireland, “Today his name (William F. Hogan) can be found engraved on three monuments, one in Getty Square, Yonkers, the second at Fort McKinley in the Philippines, and a third, which has been erected recently at a location on the coast of the Solomon Islands.”

-ed, but I remember the day clearly.
+I was only six years old when Pearl Harbor was attacked, but I remember the day clearly.
 Uncle John came to our house to tell of the bombing of Hickam Field.
 Without hesitation, I went to my bedroom where I strapped on my cap guns and declared I was ready to fight.

-in Yonkers – the street where I lived when I was born.
+My memories of Uncle Bill are a little hazy, but I clearly remember the day he took me for a walk down Ludlow Street in Yonkers – the street where I lived when I was born.
 We strolled all the way down the street almost to the Hudson River, where there was a small helicopter, parked behind a chain link fence, that he knew I would love to see.
 The small 'copter apparently was being stored there.
 I was thrilled.

 I will never forget the sad day when Uncle John came to our house on Warburton Avenue in Yonkers to inform Adelaide -- his mother and my grandmother -- that Uncle Bill’s ship had been reported lost by the New York Daily News.
 He brought the newspaper with him that featured a picture of the ship (or one like it.)